"Hilom na kaayo ang baboy, basin nasakit." (The pig is very quiet, it might be sick.)

 Diarrhea

-The color and consistency tell you a lot:
+The color and timing tell you a lot:

 Breathing problems

-- Rapid, labored breathing — pneumonia or high fever
+- Rapid, labored breathing.
+Pneumonia or high fever.
+Check temperature.

-- Blue coloring at ear tips or snout — severe pneumonia, poor oxygen (critical)
+- Blue coloring at ear tips or snout.
+Severe pneumonia, poor oxygenation.
+This is critical.

 Eyes